 To reduce transmission in bath rooms, people should ventilate and disinfect toilets and surfaces (Liu, Ning, et al.; Ong et al.), and flush with the lid down.
 This potential of fecal-oral transmission underscores the benefit of hand washing after defecation.

-Scientists found SARS-CoV-2 RNA in wastewater to predict and prevent outbreaks.
+Scientists have been testing and monitoring SARS-CoV-2 RNA in wastewater to predict and prevent outbreaks.
 Early in the pandemic, scientists found it in wastewater and in rivers receiving wastewater in Italy, indicating that the virus might be transmitted in water, and these methods might serve to monitor community epidemiology (Quilliam et al.).
 But they could culture only small amounts of the virus from those samples, showing that water might transmit the virus less than droplets, aerosols, and surfaces (Rimoldi et al.; Thomas).
-In response to these findings, scientists in Australia, France, Italy, Netherlands, Nigeria, Palestine, and Spain are monitoring wastewater as an indicator of people’s COVID-19 infections, partly using methods from the Global Polio Eradication Initiative.
-They found SARS-CoV-2 in wastewater collected weeks before patients in those areas developed symptoms and tested positive for SARS-CoV-2 (Baraniuk; Kelland; O’Reilly et al.; Pleitgen; Wurtzer et al.; Yle).
+In response to these findings, scientists in Australia, Finland, France, Italy, Netherlands, Nigeria, Palestine, Spain, and Switzerland are monitoring wastewater as an indicator of people’s COVID-19 infections, partly using methods from the Global Polio Eradication Initiative.
+They found SARS-CoV-2 in wastewater collected weeks before patients in those areas developed symptoms and tested positive for SARS-CoV-2 (Baraniuk; Foley; Harries et al.; Kelland; O’Reilly et al.; Pleitgen; Wurtzer et al.; Yle).
 Universities and schools used this method to find and stop outbreaks in dormitories and communities (Conover; Hassard et al.; Jensen; Nadworny; Peccia et al.; Office of the Chancellor; Sanders).
 Several nations and companies are expanding these services world-wide (IDEXX; Munro, Colangelo).

 SARS-CoV-2 RNA has been found in blood (World Health Organization-China; Young et al.; Zhang W et al.) for an average of 16.6 days after the start of symptoms (Cevik, Tate, et al.).
 But this probably rarely transmits to people, because they rarely spill blood into another person’s broken skin.
-Since RT-PCR can find almost all those infected, there is low risk of transfusion transmission (Chang et al.; Corman et al.).
+Since RT-PCR can find almost all those infected, there is low risk of transfusion transmission (Chang L, Zhao et al.; Corman et al.).
 The presence of SARS-CoV-2 in blood and other body fluids enables the humoral (antibodies) and cellular (white blood cells) immune responses to attack this virus there (Allegra et al.; Ledford; Robbiani et al.; Yong “Immunology”).

 COVID-19 might be transmitting via people’s urine.
 Two cases may have been infected from a public toilet (Global Times).
-SARS-CoV-2 was found in one patient’s urine, and cultured in cells (Sun et al.).
+SARS-CoV-2 was found in one patient’s urine, and was cultured in cells (Sun et al.).
 It was not detected in any infected people’s urine in several other studies (Lo et al.; To, Tsang, Leung et al.; Wang W, Xu, et al; Young et al.).
 Experiments found that flushing urinals (Wang JX, Li) and toilets (Li YY, Wang, et al.) sprays microscopic liquid particles into the air.
 Perhaps some people could get infected from breathing in restrooms.
 So, people should wear masks in public bathrooms (Robinson).